dkrathi457/Twitter-Sentiment-PCA/microsoft_analysis.md

 The above suggests that users with very negative PC2 values (associated with excitement about the Xbox product) also have very few followers and have been on Twitter a very small amount of time.
 This suggest these types of users are actually Twitter robot accounts created to spam advertisement on this particular Xbox news story.
 I would argue it's safe to disregard spending any advertising efforts on these users.

 On the other hand, for higher PC2 values (associated with excitement about the Hololens product), we can see more meaningful information.
-The value of PC2 for a user depends on the postivity, which is a measure on how often positive and negative words are used; the number of statuses or tweets they've had; the number of lists they follow; and the number of favorites they have.
+The value of PC2 for a user depends on the postivity, which is a measure on how often positive and negative words are used; the number of statuses or tweets they've had; the number of lists they follow; and the number of Twitter favorites they have.

 While these models can predict the values of PC2, their errors remain fairly large.
 I interpret this as the PC2 value having large variation in terms of the word choices used to construct the individual tweets.
 A possible way to improve these models would be to consider more parameters given that we have enough data to support this.
 These additional parameters could come from twitter or from external sources.